Sensor-based Proximity Detection in the Face of Active Adversaries: Security of Co-Presence Detection Systems Under Context Manipulation

-We considered two approaches of fusing sensor data against bi-directional relay attacks and showed which of them is more suitable for resisting against the presence of context attackers.
+We considered two approaches of fusing sensor data against bi-directional relay attacks and showed which of them is more suitable for resisting against the presence of contextual attackers.

 Table~\ref{tbl:all-mani} (columns 1 and 2) presents the analysis results of training model combining all three audio-radio modalities (\audio, \bluetooth and \wifi) and testing with different attacks.
 Zero-modality attack shows the very low FPR with both fusion methods.
 The FNR for decisions-fusion is higher compared to that for features-fusion.
-For features-fusion, the results are aligned with the ones reported in \cite{TruongPerCom14}.
+For features-fusion, the results are aligned with the ones reported in~\cite{TruongPerCom14}.

-In \singlemodal attack, manipulating WiFi, the dominant feature, results in a very high success rate with features-fusion.
+In \singlemodal attack, manipulating Wi-Fi, the dominant feature, results in a very high success rate with features-fusion.
 The results change when decisions-fusion was applied.
-Here, each sensor contributed equally to the voting process.
 In such case, manipulating any single sensor, even the most powerful one, does not significantly degrade the overall security.
 The FPR in case \wifi was manipulated decreases from 99.8\% (features-fusion) down to 8\% (decisions-fusion).
 We recall that the performance difference of audio and radio sensors is not large (as reported in \cite{TruongPerCom14}, F1 ranges from 0.857 for \audio to 0.989 for \wifi).
 This explains why decisions-fusion reduces the overall performance slightly (F1 reduces from 0.977 to 0.925) in case of \zeromodal attack but significantly improves the security under a single-modality attack.
 The security is very low in \multimodal attack, and neither of the fusion approaches could restore the security level when majority of the sensors are under attacker's control.
-When manipulating any modality along with WiFi, the FPR is above 95\%.
 We earlier argued that audio and radio modalities can be manipulated simultaneously.

-\subsection{Physical System}
+\subsubsection{Physical System}